Academics

 Early Childhood | 3K/JK/SK

 Our early childhood classrooms (3K, Junior Kindergarten, and Senior Kindergarten) provide an engaging environment rich in experiences and resources to cultivate growth and development.
-Children actively participate in center-based learning, guided play, and instruction as the foundation of this time.
+Children actively participate in play-based learning as the foundation of this time.
 We celebrate and foster emerging literacy — the ability to speak, listen, read, and write.
 Children work as investigators, authors, mathematicians, and scientists as they explore a central theme and discover God’s truth in the world around them.
 Even our youngest students have opportunities to discover God's world through math, science, reading and writing in a play-based learning environment.

 Lower School | 1st-4th Grades